PDS Full Form-Public Distribution System

 Public Distribution System (PDS) in India: Meaning, Objectives, Benefits & Challenges

-The Public Distribution System (PDS) is one of India’s most crucial social welfare programs.
-Designed to ensure food security for all, especially the underprivileged, the PDS has become a backbone in supporting millions of households across the country.
-The full form of PDS is Public Distribution System, and it plays a vital role in distributing essential food grains and commodities at subsidized prices through a nationwide network of ration shops.
+The Public Distribution System (PDS) is a cornerstone of India’s social welfare programs, designed to ensure food security for the underprivileged.
+It distributes essential food grains and commodities at subsidized prices through a nationwide network of ration shops, supporting millions of households.

 What is the Public Distribution System (PDS)?